AI safety, ethics, and governance

 Proust's In Search of Lost Time: Philosophical Perspectives (Elkins, editor; Oxford University Press, 2022)

-This page is the canonical detailed record of scholarly reception.
-Cross-listed work appears under its primary venue here; topic pages link to it for fuller detail.
-For an at-a-glance map of work by topic, see Research.
+This page is the detailed record of scholarly reception — verified citations, named citers, and how the work has been taken up.
+For an at-a-glance map of the work by topic, see Research.